fnagel/t3extblog/Documentation/Introduction/Index.rst

 * Blog systems with comments, categories and tags
 * Use all TYPO3 content elements within your blog posts
 * Views: list, detail, latest, categories, archive, latest comments (each is a FE plugin)
-* Allow some HTML tags in comment message
 * Fields for preview text and image
+* Subscriptions for new comments and new blog posts
 * Wordpress like subscription manager (manage all subscriptions from a dashboard)
+* Opt-In mails for subscriptions with configurable expiration date
 * Configurable spam check: "I am human" checkbox, honeypot, cookie and useragent
-* Opt-In mails for comment subscription with expiration date
 * Auto close comments functionality
+* Allow some HTML tags in comment message
 * RSS feed for posts
 * BE Module for posts and comments
 * Default HTML markup matches Twitter Bootstrap 3.x
 * Reasonable email sending, even when you accept comments in BE (extension module AND default list module, uses TCEMAIN)
 * Preview of hidden posts
 * Supports migration (of EXT:t3blog) to and is tested in TYPO3 6.2 and 7.x
-* Mulit language support
+* Multi language support
 * Link validator support
 * A few unit tests